Bira/octopus-carnival/_drafts/wir-dscc-dregoth.md

 Dregoth completed his draconic transformation ahead of everyone else except Borys (who had help!).
-He created a whole new species in his image (the dray), and was in the process of perfecting ther design and teaching them to worship him when Abalach-Re decided to see what he was up to and became terrified.
+He created a whole new species in his image (the dray), and was in the process of perfecting their design and teaching them to worship him when Abalach-Re decided to see what he was up to and became terrified.

 She warned the others, and they banded together to eliminate the threat because